Gracienne Taking Leave of Her Father the Sultan (detail), Lieven van Lathem, David Aubert, 1464. J. Paul Getty Museum

 I took the decision to make my postgraduate degree entirely separate from my daily working life, in which I adopted a sort of unnatural alter ego I jokingly refer to as “corporate Becky”.
 I’d be horrendous at writing satire, but if I could I’d have tons of despondent inner dialogues to choose from of the down-trodden would-be academic stuck trying to sell sex toys (yes, literally) or debating packaging design for household products.

-Although I’m grateful for the experience, I went into it entirely naive of the moral and political implications of the industry in which I was about to work.
-While it turned out I could do the day-to-day of the job well, and was recognised for it, I became increasingly disillusioned with the homogeneity and ethics (or lack thereof) of the corporate environment.
+Although I’m grateful for the experience, I went into it entirely naive of the moral and political implications of the industry in which I was about to work, and became increasingly disillusioned with the homogeneity and ethics (or lack thereof) of the corporate environment.

 I’m now hoping that by writing about my experiences in a series of posts it might help others either grappling with a decision after finishing their undergraduate degree, or indeed those who right now find themselves staring out of the office window, woefully contemplating just how they managed to abandon their values and morals for the £££.
 Or maybe that was just me?!

 As the first post in this series, I’ll tackle the concept of part-time study in general: the stigma surrounding it, its drawbacks and perhaps surprising benefits.
-Because Masters-level funding is so scarce (even scarcer than that which is available for doctoral study), part-time study is a route that should arguably be advocated ahead of the more recent ‘career development loans’ that have been made available as a form of student finance – and, inevitably, additional debt.
+Because Masters-level funding is so scarce (even scarcer than that which is available for doctoral study), part-time study is a route that should arguably be advocated more vocally alongside the more recent postgraduate study loans that have been made available as a form of student finance – and, inevitably, additional debt.

 Yet there is little transparency on the part of universities around the alternative routes to a funded PhD, and how a part-time Masters could indeed be the right one.
 In my experience, academia fails to acknowledge the benefits of part-time study as a valid part of an aspiring academic’s career path.
 I often felt the need to hide my work experience altogether in my applications, burying it at the bottom of my CV (incidentally, you’ll still find it there).
 I similarly hid my studies at work because I assumed they’d be viewed as irrelevant, even though one undoubtedly made me better at the other (and vice versa).